aiidateam/aiida-tutorials/docs/sections/data/groups.md

 verdi group copy tutorial_pbesol tutorial/gga/pbesol
 ```

-We can now list the groups in a new way:
+You can now list the groups in a new way:

 ```{code-block} console
 $ verdi group path ls -l